ADRIDEV2024/ADRIDEV2024/README.md

 Welcome to my portfolio!🙋‍♂️ My name is Adrian,I live in Spain and I´m an autodidact junior programmer that worked as a freelancer along one year on Fiverr platform, where I have consolidated some of my skills and techniques as a Backend developer.
 Python is the best language for me at this moment, and I completed some basic Python projects and some others medium level projects.
 You will see them in my Github repositories.
 Programming is the best practise for me to relax and learn wonderful things.
-I invite you to take a look to my projects if you are a great programmer😎❤
+I invite you to take a look to my projects if you are a great programmer😎❤.